FAMILIES FIRST CORONAVIRUS RESPONSE ACT

 There is a compelling argument that inactive employees are not entitled to paid leave given that under both laws, an employee is eligible for paid leave only if they are unable to work “due to” a COVID-19 qualifying reason.
 An inactive employee cannot make this showing; they are unable to work because their employer placed them on inactive status, not because of COVID-19.

-- Does the emergency paid sick leave only apply to full-time employees?
+Does the emergency pay sick leave only apply to full-time employees?
 What about contract employees that are staffed by a staffing agency?

 The emergency paid leave applies to full-time and part-time employees.
 While co-employment, contractors and other similar scenarios are not addressed by the Act, the employees in the scenario of this question would be eligible for emergency paid leave from the staffing agency, their employer.